Karen National Liberation Army

-The KNLA was reported to have had a strength of approximately 20,000 in 1980, 3,000 in 2001, 5,000 in 2006, 6,000 in 2012, and 7,000 in 2014.
-As of early 2021, the KNLA is estimated to have at least 15,000 troops.
+The KNLA was reported to have had a strength of approximately 10,000 in 1970, 20,000 in 1980, 3,000 in 2001, 5,000 in 2006, 6,000 in 2012, and 7,000 in 2014.
+As of early 2021, the KNLA is estimated to have around 15,000 troops.
 The army is divided into seven brigades and a 'Special Force' reserved for special operations.

 History

-Pre-1990
+Background

 At the time of Burmese independence from the British in 1948, there was considerable tension between the Karen community and the Burmese majority.
 Some Karens sought independence while others attempted co-existence within Burma.
-The KNLA was previously called the Karen National Defence Organisation (KNDO).
-The KNDO was an armed organisation which was formed by the KNU in 1947 to defend Karen communities and interests.
+The KNLA was preceded by the Karen National Defence Organisation (KNDO), an armed organisation formed by the KNU in 1947 to defend Karen communities and interests.
 Most KNDO soldiers had previously served in the forces of British Burma.

-In early 1949, the Burmese government arrested the Karen leader of the armed forces and replaced him with radical Burmese anti-Karen nationalist Ne Win.
-Continued attacks against Karen dominated townships around Rangoon and the arrest of Karen political leaders led the Karen national Union to declare armed struggle, and the world's longest running civil war began.
+In early 1949, the Burmese government arrested the ethnically Karen leader of the armed forces, Gen. Smith Dun, and replaced him with Burmese nationalist Ne Win.
+Continued attacks against Karen dominated townships around Rangoon and the arrest of Karen political leaders led the KNU to declare armed struggle, and the world's longest running civil war began.

 Early in the fighting, Karen forces overran much of northern Burma including towns such as Mandalay and established strong positions outside Rangoon at Insein Township.
 But lacking a port from which to receive military supplies, the Karen forces gradually withdrew to the southeast of Burma.

+Founding of the KNLA

-In 1976, the Karen National Union changed its policy on wanting an independent state, and joined a new alliance, the National Democratic Front.
+In 1967, the Karen National United Party began to change its approach to the war, withdrawing more from the Irrawaddy delta and, in 1976, changing its policy on wanting an independent state, and joining a new alliance, the National Democratic Front.
 This alliance of armed ethnic political parties supported a federal union of Burma.
+Around this time the Karen National Liberation Council was formed as a new emergency administration by the KNU, which then founded the Karen National Liberation Army.

+In 1970, the KNLA was reorganized into 7 brigades and additional special battalions under the personal command of Bo Mya.
+These units combined KNLA soldiers with local KNDO militias in each brigade's territory quickly growing the size of the KNLA to 10,000 well-armed and experienced soldiers.